cappycap/MentoringDashboard/README.md

 1) Login to the dashboard
 2) Navigate to the summaries page from the home tab
 3) View Summary Data
-	3a) Click on the 'View Summary' button on the bottom right corner of an individual summary to view more details about a specific summary.
+	a) Click on the 'View Summary' button on the bottom right corner of an individual summary to view more details about a specific summary.
-		3ai) Click the 'Back' button on the bottom right hand of the viewed summary to return to the 'all summaries' view.
+		i) Click the 'Back' button on the bottom right hand of the viewed summary to return to the 'all summaries' view.
-	3b) Click on the 'Filter by' Drop down menu and select a sorting option to sort by newest or oldest submitted summaries.
+	b) Click on the 'Filter by' Drop down menu and select a sorting option to sort by newest or oldest submitted summaries.
-	3c) Click on the Search bar and type in the name of a user or a keyword from the summary title, topic, or summary body.
+	c) Click on the Search bar and type in the name of a user or a keyword from the summary title, topic, or summary body.

 ## Downloading User Summaries Data to a CSV
 This use case details how to download all summary data collected from users using the Summaries page of the dashboard.